 Late last year, the Illinois Legislature approved an amendment that made significant changes to the state’s spousal maintenance law.
 Before these changes were enacted, both the amount and duration of spousal maintenance were determined based on a series of factors, which gave judges a lot of discretion when it came to maintenance-related decisions.
 Later, the state’s maintenance statute was amended, so that judges were required to use a specific formula when determining maintenance.
 However, this formula only needed to be used when a couple’s income fell below a specific threshold.
 The new law, which went into effect on January 1st of this year, made important changes to the formula used to calculate the duration of alimony payments, as well as the threshold at which it must be applied.
-For a better understanding of how these amendments will come into play in your own divorce, please contact an experienced Palatine alimony and spousal maintenance attorney who can assist you.
+For a better understanding of how these amendments will come into play in your own divorce, please contact an experienced Arlington Heights divorce attorney who can assist you.

 New Statutory Threshold

 Formerly known as House Bill 2537, the new alimony law officially changed the threshold that determines whether a specific maintenance formula will be used when calculating support.
 In prior years, courts were only required to apply the state’s spousal maintenance formula when a couple’s gross income fell below $250,000.
 Under the new maintenance law, this threshold was increased to $500,000, which means that judges are required to apply a statutory formula when calculating maintenance if the gross income of the parties in question is less than $500,000.
 As a result, maintenance awards ordered since these changes were enacted have been generally much larger.